In the background are partial images of three 36×48 paintings I did as a commission for the Dwight Foster Library in Fort Atkinson, Wisconsin.

 Animals and Landscapes

-July 8-9 Art Fair Off the Square, booth 63 between the Capitol & Monona Terrace, Madison
+July 11-12 Art Fair Off the Square, booth 113 between the Capitol & Monona Terrace, Madison– Just outside the door into Monona Terrace from the walkway

 I focus on the artistic elements: line, shape, value, color, texture and edges.
-In Ewe Viewing, for example, I’m not so much painting sheep as I am painting textures, hard and soft edges, and value contrasts.
+In Snow Flock, for example, I’m not so much painting sheep as I am painting textures, hard and soft edges, and value contrasts.
 I try to make the brushstrokes and the build-up of paint important aspects of my work.

 I feel the work is successful if solid drawing, specific shapes, strong value arrangement, color harmony, varied textures and sensitive edge work combine to create an intriguing composition.